Perspective (graphical): Renaissance

 It is generally accepted that Filippo Brunelleschi conducted a series of experiments between 1415 and 1420, which included making drawings of various Florentine buildings in correct perspective.
-According to Vasari and Antonio Manetti, in about 1420, Brunelleschi demonstrated his discovery by having people look through a hole in the back of a painting he had made.
-Through it, they would see a building such as the Florence Baptistery.
-When Brunelleschi lifted a mirror in front of the viewer, it reflected his painting of the buildings which had been seen previously, so that the vanishing point was centered from the perspective of the participant.
-Brunelleschi applied the new system of perspective to his paintings around 1425.
+According to Vasari and Antonio Manetti, in about 1420, Brunelleschi demonstrated his discovery of perspective by having people look through a hole on his painting from the backside.
+Through it, they would see a building such as the Florence Baptistery for which the painting was made.
+When Brunelleschi lifted a mirror between the building and the painting, the mirror reflected the painting to an observer looking through the hole, so that the observer can compare how similar the building and the painting of it are.
+(The vanishing point is centered from the perspective of an experiment participant.)
+Brunelleschi applied this new system of perspective to his paintings around 1425.

-This scenario is indicative, but faces several problems.

-First of all, nothing can be said for certain about the perspective of the baptistery of San Giovanni, because Brunelleschi's panel is lost.

-Second, no other perspective painting by Brunelleschi is known.

-Third, in the account written by Antonio di Tuccio Manetti at the end of the 15th century on Brunelleschi's panel, there is not a single occurrence of the word experiment.

-Fourth, the conditions listed by Antonio di Tuccio Manetti are contradictory with each other.
-For example, the description of the eyepiece sets a visual field of 15° much narrower than the visual field resulting from the urban landscape described.
+This scenario is indicative, but faces several problems that are still debated.
+First of all, nothing can be said for certain about the correctness of his perspective construction of the Baptistery of San Giovanni because Brunelleschi's panel is lost.
+Second, no other perspective painting or drawing by Brunelleschi is known.
+(In fact, Brunelleschi was not known to have painted at all.)
+Third, in the account written by Antonio Manetti in his Vita di Ser Brunellesco at the end of the 15th century on Brunelleschi's panel, there is not a single occurrence of the word "experiment".
+Fourth, the conditions listed by Manetti are contradictory with each other.
+For example, the description of the eyepiece sets a visual field of 15°, much narrower than the visual field resulting from the urban landscape described.

-This scenario is still debated, however, because Brunelleschi's tavoletta is lost, which does not allow a direct assessment of the correctness of his perspective construction, and because the conditions listed by Antonio di Tuccio Manetti in his Vita di Ser Brunellesco are inconsistent.

-Soon after Brunelleschi's demonstrations, nearly every artist in Florence and in Italy used geometrical perspective in their paintings and sculpture, notably Donatello, Masaccio, Lorenzo Ghiberti, Masolino da Panicale, Paolo Uccello, and Filippo Lippi.
+Soon after Brunelleschi's demonstrations, nearly every interested artist in Florence and in Italy used geometrical perspective in their paintings and sculpture, notably Donatello, Masaccio,Lorenzo Ghiberti, Masolino da Panicale, Paolo Uccello, and Filippo Lippi.
 Not only was perspective a way of showing depth, it was also a new method of creating a composition.
-Visual art could now depict a single, unified scene, rather than a combination of several.
+Visual art could now depict a single, unified scene rather than a combination of several.
 Early examples include Masolino's St. Peter Healing a Cripple and the Raising of Tabitha (c.
 1423), Donatello's The Feast of Herod (c.
 1427), as well as Ghiberti's Jacob and Esau and other panels from the east doors of the Florence Baptistery.
 Masaccio (d.
 1428) achieved an illusionistic effect by placing the vanishing point at the viewer's eye level in his Holy Trinity (c.
 1427), and in The Tribute Money, it is placed behind the face of Jesus.
 In the late 15th century, Melozzo da Forlì first applied the technique of foreshortening (in Rome, Loreto, Forlì and others).